apple/foundationdb/bindings/bindingtester/spec/tenantTester.md

 #### TENANT_LIST

     Pops the top 3 items off of the stack as BEGIN, END, & LIMIT.
-Returns list of tenant names contained in the range BEGIN to END, numbering LIMIT at most.
-    May optionally push a future onto the stack.
+    Performs a range read of the tenant management keyspace in a language-appropriate way using these parameters.
+The resulting range of n tenant names are packed into a tuple as [t1,t2,t3,...,tn], and this single packed value is pushed onto the stack.

 Updates to Existing Instructions
 --------------------------------